02: GPS

 • Implications?

-• We need to aware of the map's scale and orientation, both of which are tied to its projection.
+• We need to know the map's scale and orientation.

 Map scale